Today’s Top Stories - NewsBreak

 Today’s Top Stories

 LAFAYETTE,La.
-(KLFY)– Let’s get you caught up on today’s top stories as you head out the door!
+(KLFY)– Let’s get you caught up on your top stories as you head out the door with News 10’s Morning Rush!

 Today’s Headlines:

-- CDC is recommending shorter isolation periods of five days for some diagnosed with COVID-19.

-- Tire landfill fire in Scott declared a fire emergency by Lafayette Mayor-President.

-- Today’s Forecast: humid morning with temps in the 60s, lower 80s this afternoon.
+- Today’s Forecast: muggy in the 70s this morning, lower 80s this afternoon

 For the latest news, weather, sports, and streaming video, head to KLFY.